-The solution: gentle yoga moves or breathing techniques before bed can help, because relaxing your body will lull your brain into following suit.
+The solution: gentle yoga positions or breathing techniques before bed can help, because relaxing your body will lull your brain into following suit.
 Also try writing down on paper what’s bothering you, as that can help to literally get it out of your head.

 The reason: whether you’re nursing cramps or you’re wearing the wrong kind of sanitary towel and experience period leaking at night, your period can be an uncomfortable time, which does not bode well for relaxing when it’s time for bed.

 The reason: your period can make you ravenous, which means late-night pizza and ice cream can seem tempting.
 The problem is, midnight munchies can leave you wide awake with an overly full belly.

-The solution:if you want a snack before bedtime, ditch the fat and sugar-laden treats in favour of something small and easy to digest, such as a banana or a bowl of natural Greek yogurt.
+The solution: if you want a snack before bedtime, ditch the fat and sugar-laden treats in favour of something small and easy to digest, such as a banana or a bowl of natural Greek yoghurt.